Amsoft: History

-While developing its first home computer, the Amstrad CPC464, Amstrad assessed that part of the success of its competitors' machines was the backing of a grown infrastructure of software and services.
+While developing its first home computer, the Amstrad CPC 464, Amstrad assessed that part of the success of its competitors' machines was the backing of a grown infrastructure of software and services.
 Being a newcomer to the computer market, Amstrad decided to artificially create this infrastructure for the launch of their own computers.
-In February 1984, Amstrad founded its Amsoft division headed by Roland Perry and William Poel who at the time were also overseeing the development of the Amstrad CPC464 itself.
+In February 1984, Amstrad founded its Amsoft division headed by Roland Perry and William Poel who at the time were also overseeing the development of the Amstrad CPC 464 itself.

 Most prominently, Amsoft acted as the first-party game and business software publisher for Amstrad computers.
 Most of its software products were licensed from various third-party developers and published under the Amsoft label.
 This also provided a risk-free means for established software studios to try out their products in the emerging Amstrad CPC market.
-In addition to publishing software, Amsoft was tasked with press relations and consumer promotion, most notably creating and maintaining the Amstrad User Club and publishing its periodical, the CPC464 User (later Amstrad Computer User).
+In addition to publishing software, Amsoft was tasked with press relations and consumer promotion, most notably creating and maintaining the Amstrad User Club and publishing its periodical, the CPC 464 User (later Amstrad Computer User).

 When a reliable third-party support had been established, Amsoft gradually faded out the publishing of software and sold the Amstrad User Club as well as the user magazine.
 By 1989, Amsoft was fully integrated with the main Amstrad corporation and ceased to exist as a separate entity.

 Games

+Amsoft published many software titles for Amstrad's range of home computers, the Amstrad CPC and the ZX Spectrum.